D.A.V. Public School, Thane: Education

 D.A.V.
 Public School follows the DAV Publication Books through to Std.
 VIII.
 Std.
 IX and X follow the NCERT publication books.
 A D.A.V.
 Board exam is held for Std.
 VIII while a CBSE Board is held for Std.
 X. Question papers for students studying in Standard IX of all DAV Schools are common.
-The School secured a 100% pass rate for the tenth consecutive year in the STD X AISSE (All India Secondary School Examination) 2022-23.
+The School secured a 100% pass rate for the tenth consecutive year in the STD X AISSE (All India Secondary School Examination) in 2022-23.
+In 2016-17, it was amongst the four CBSE schools of Thane to secure 100% result.
+In 2018-19 about 50% students out of 480 from Class 10 secured above 90% marks.

 Infrastructure

 The school has a built-up area of 57000 sqft and the project cost Rs 450 lakhs.
 It is a five-story structure with a canteen and a playground that has been rented by Tulsidham to the authorities.
 It has a science laboratory.
 There is also a computer laboratory with over 50 computers.
 The classrooms from the two wings of the fifth floor, computer lab are airconditioned.
 On the fourth floor, there was a conference room, with air-conditioning, that was used for all major events and workshops hosted for the students, but is now converted into classrooms due to the partial demolition of the fifth floor.
 Instead, a herbal nursery has been converted to a raised platform which is now used for hosting most of the major events and workshops for the students.
 The school has started XI and XII commerce courses as of 2022, the classes take place on the ground floor.

+The school also plys GPS-enabled buses which can be tracked by parents.